DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

 ### Misinterpretation and Corruption

 Judaism's core revelation—a direct covenant with a singular divine source—was encoded into a complex system of 613 laws (the Torah) governing daily life.
-While intended to create a container for spiritual development, this legalistic framework could sometimes become an end in itself, an "Engine Protocol" where adherence to external rules overshadowed the cultivation of inner connection (*kavanah*).
+While intended to create a container for spiritual development, this legalistic framework could sometimes become an end in itself, an "Machine Protocol" where adherence to external rules overshadowed the cultivation of inner connection (*kavanah*).
 The establishment of a hereditary priestly class and later, a rabbinic scholarly elite, created a "False Hierarchy" that could mediate the relationship with God.

 ### The Proper Understanding